mbrunhoej/mocktrics-exporter/README.md

 Place a `config.yaml` in your working directory to define initial metrics and settings (see `src/mocktrics_exporter/configuration.py` for schema).
 The UI lets you add and edit metrics at runtime when not marked as read-only by the config.

+### Static files directory

+The UI does not currently ship local assets, but the app mounts a `/static` directory for future use.
+When installed from a wheel, an empty static directory is included.
+If that is missing for any reason, the app will automatically create and use a user-local path at `~/.local/mocktrics-exporter/static` (override with `MOCKTRICS_EXPORTER_STATIC_DIR`).

 ## Development

 - Run locally with reload: